 Health and care records can include hundreds of digital and paper documents.
-To provide the best care we need a standardised way of naming them so they can to be easily found when needed, particularly in an emergency.
+We need a standardised way of naming them so they can to be easily found when needed, particularly in an emergency.

 At the moment information about a person’s previous care may be held on a number of IT systems, brought together as a patient’s digital record.
 In their efforts to create a full set of digital notes, many trusts are also scanning historical paper records into digital files.
 As a result, these are often hard to navigate or difficult to retrieve from the system, increasing the risk of errors.